25 Ideas Under $5 for Summer Fun With Kids in Charlotte

 6. Take a daytrip in the city.

-Head to ImaginOn where you can borrow a book before hopping on the LYNX Blue Line.
+Head to ImaginOn for the Mr. Potato Head's Adventures exhibit before hopping on the LYNX Blue Line.
 Ride to the East/West stop.
-Cap off the day with a phosphate, milkshake, ice cream soda or root beer float from Pike’s Old Fashioned Soda Shop, which is just a couple blocks away from the East/West LYNX stop in South End.
+Cap off the day with a cup or cone at Jeni's Splendid Ice Creams, just a couple blocks away from the East/West LYNX stop in South End.

 7. Play the 12-hole disc golf course at Squirrel Lake Park.

 Bring your bikes or scooters, too, for a quick ride on Four-Mile Creek Greenway, also accessible from the park, which is located on Pleasant Plains Road in Matthews.

 It’s $5 per car to enter and hike or bike the more than 40 miles or trails at the greenway in Fort Mill.
 Canoeing, horseback riding and other programs are available.
 Most are free or less than $5.

 9. Sign up for Kids Skate Free that lets children 10 and under roller skate for free all summer.

 Kids Skate Free lets children age 10 and under rollerskate for free all summer.
 Sign up at kidsskatefree.com, then head to Kate’s Skating Rink in Indian Trail or in Gaston County and lace up your skates.

 Cool off roller skating at Kate's Skating Rink in Gaston County.

 10. Head uptown to Romare Bearden Park and First Ward Park.